AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 ### Unable to reach migration service {#unable-to-reach-migration-service}

 After an ingestion is requested, a message like the following may be presented to the user: "The migration service on the destination environment is currently unreachable.
-Please try again later or contact Adobe support."
+If so, try again later or contact Adobe support."

 ![image](/help/journey-migration/content-transfer-tool/assets-ctt/error_cannot_reach_migser.png)